 In this example grain analysis is indicating a need to examine soil P availability and (if satisfactory) to consider how P capture might be improved e.g. by increasing topsoil rooting.
 To increase Mn nutrition, early spring sprays could also be worthwhile, depending on monitoring by leaf analysis.

 The approach of YEN Nutrition is that nutrients cannot be managed unless they are measured.
 Grain analysis provides full measurement of nutrient capture by each crop, so grain analysis fully augments soil analysis (which just indicates availability and only of a few nutrients) and leaf analysis (which indicates mid-season nutrient status).
-By combining the results of grain analysis with soil and leaf analyses you will be able to amass the evidence you need to diagnose which nutrients, fields and crops are most regularly of concern, and to draw up strategies which accordingly focus either on improving nutrient supplies or on improving rooting and nutrient capture.
+By combining the results of grain analysis with soil and leaf analyses you will be able to amass the evidence you need to diagnose which nutrients, fields and crops are most regularly of concern, and to draw up strategies that accordingly focus either on improving nutrient supplies or on improving rooting and nutrient capture.

 A ‘YEN Nutrition Review’ will be provided to all YEN Nutrition participants annually after all results from the season are received and all data have been analysed (probably in February).
 With complete data on all nutrients, all yields, and information on all nutrient applications from thousands of fields, this will provide the first and best overview of seasonal crop nutrition that has ever been possible in the UK.
 The Review will examine the nutrients most commonly appearing to show deficiencies; it will confirm whether there were direct associations between nutrient levels and grain yields.
-Nutrients showing positive associations with yield are likely to be of most concern whereas nutrients showing negative associations with yield probably are showing ‘yield-dilution’ and are of less concern.
+Nutrients showing positive associations with yield are likely to be of most concern whereas nutrients showing negative associations with yield probably are showing ‘yield dilution’ and are of less concern.
 The review will discuss how the most common deficiencies are best corrected.
-It will explore which nutrients showed seasonal effects, and whether there were any regional effects and/or differences between varieties.
+It will explore which nutrients showed seasonal effects and whether there were any regional effects and/or differences between varieties.
 Lastly, the review will consider which are the main unknowns and uncertainties preventing optimisation of crop nutrition, therefore what tests need to be made to make faster progress in knowledge and management of crop nutrition throughout the UK.